azavea/noaa-flood-mapping/pipeline/README.md

-# Training a Torch Model Locally
+# Training a PyTorch Model Locally

 Build the docker container, which upgrades pystac to 0.5.2 for compatibility with the catalogs generated in [catalogs](../catalogs).